integreat-io/integreat-transporter-http/README.md

     override the default behaviour of Integreat, that is to set the id of the service as `sourceService`.

+**A note on headers:** Actions may have an `headers` object on the payload and the `meta.options` object.
+If they are both there, they will be merged, with the `payload.headers` object taking precedence.
+Also, if there's no `Content-Type` header in the action, and this is not a `GET` request, it will be set based on the `payload.data`.
+If it is a string, the content type will be `'text/plain'`, otherwise it will be `'application/json'`.
+Finally, the authenticator set for the service may have provided an object of headers, which will override everything else.

 ### Running the tests

 The tests can be run with `npm test`.